vectorgrp/sil-kit/docs/api/rpc.rst

 Function Name
 ~~~~~~~~~~~~~

-RpcClients and RpcServers provide a function name which is part of their |RpcSpec|.
+RPC clients and RPC servers provide a function name which is part of their |RpcSpec|.
-Communications only takes place among RpcClients and RpcServers with the same function name.
+Communications only takes place among RPC clients and RPC servers with the same function name.

 Media Type
 ~~~~~~~~~~

-Both RpcClients and RpcServers define a media type as part of their |RpcSpec|.
-It is a meta description of the transmitted data in accordance to `RFC2046 <https://datatracker.ietf.org/doc/html/rfc2046>`_ and should be used to provide infomation about the de- / serialization of the underlying user data.
-Just like the topic, the media type has to match between RpcClients / RpcServers for communication to take place.
-An empty string on a RpcClient will match any other media type on a server.
+Both RPC clients and RPC servers define a media type as part of their |RpcSpec|.
+It is a meta description of the transmitted data in accordance to `RFC2046 <https://datatracker.ietf.org/doc/html/rfc2046>`_ and should be used to provide information about the de-/serialization of the underlying user data.
+Just like the topic, the media type has to match between RPC clients / RPC servers for communication to take place.
+An empty string on an RPC client will match any other media type on a server.

 Labels
 ~~~~~~

-Both RpcClients and RpcServers can be annotated with string-based key-value pairs (labels) which can be either
+Both RPC clients and RPC servers can be annotated with string-based key-value pairs (labels) which can be either
 mandatory or optional.
-In addition to the matching requirements given by topic and mediaType, RpcClients and
+In addition to the matching requirements given by topic and media type, RPC clients and
-RpcServers will only communicate if their labels conform to the following matching rules:
+RPC servers will only communicate if their labels conform to the following matching rules:

 * A mandatory label matches, if a label of the same key and value is found on the corresponding counterpart.
 * An optional label matches, if the label key does not exist on the counterpart or both its key and value are equal.

-The following table shows how RpcClients and RpcServers with matching topics and matching media type would
+The following table shows how RPC clients and RPC servers with matching topics and matching media type would
 match corresponding to their labels.
 Note that the label matching is symmetric, so clients and servers
 are interchangeable here.